About Payette County

 Law Enforcement & Arrests

-The Payette County Sheriff's Office, headquartered at 1130 3rd Avenue North, Payette, ID 83661, serves as the primary law enforcement agency for unincorporated areas of the county and provides countywide services including jail operation, civil process, and search and rescue.
-The Sheriff's Office can be reached at (208) 642-6006, and maintains a website with information about services and some public records.
+Payette County Sheriff's Office, headquartered at 1130 3rd Avenue North, Payette, ID 83661, is the primary law enforcement agency for unincorporated areas of Payette County and provides countywide services including jail operation, civil process, and search and rescue.
+Payette County Jail, operated by the Sheriff's Office at the same location, houses inmates for Payette County and provides online inmate lookup services through Payette County website.

-- Arrest records in Payette County are public records under Idaho Code § 74-101 et seq., the Idaho Public Records Act, and can be requested from the Sheriff's Office or respective police departments.
+- Arrest records in Payette County are public records under Idaho Code § 74-101 et seq, the Idaho Public Records Act, and can be requested from the Sheriff's Office or respective police departments.

 - Written requests should specify the subject's name and date of birth when possible.